matn7/Google-Platform-Notes/flashcard/Microservices.md

 * Type: The type field specifies the type of Service.
 In this case, it is set to "ClusterIP", which means that the Service will be accessible only from within the cluster.
 * Port: The ports section defines the ports that the Service should listen on and forward traffic to.
-* protocol: The protocol field specifies the protocol used for the service port.
+* Protocol: The protocol field specifies the protocol used for the service port.
 In this case, it's TCP.
-* port: The port field is the port number on which the Service will listen for incoming traffic.
+* Port: The port field is the port number on which the Service will listen for incoming traffic.
-* targetPort: The targetPort field is the port number on the pods to which the incoming traffic will be forwarded.
+* TargetPort: The targetPort field is the port number on the pods to which the incoming traffic will be forwarded.

 ```yaml
 apiVersion: v1